bulletmark/pipxu/README.md

 :warning: Note that the `pipxu` package also installs the `pipxu-bootstrap` shell script on your system so you can always recover easily from a broken `pipxu` installation by running that script.
+E.g. this may be needed after a major/incompatible Python version upgrade.
+Run that script to reinstall `pipxu` and then run `pipxu reinstall-all` to reinstall all your applications.

 To upgrade: